LiudasRepkovas/superhero_test_asignment/README.md

 - Add more features to the project like updating and deleting superheroes.
 - Add OpenAPI documentation to the project.
 - Implement response formatting using class-validator to ensure that we are sending as little data as possible to the client.
+- Add translation engine to the project to support multiple languages.

 ## If I had more time, I would:
 - Add all the features mentioned above.